chrisweb/js-deepseek-r1-local-rag/tutorial.md

 ### Ollama quickstart

-we will start with the smallest [deepseek-r1](https://ollama.com/library/deepseek-r1) model that is available, we will then make a first test to see how well it performs on our hardware, if it is fast then we can still switch to more computational power hungry versions
+We will start with [deepseek-r1:1.5b](https://ollama.com/library/deepseek-r1:1.5b), it is the smallest [deepseek-r1](https://ollama.com/library/deepseek-r1) model that is available, we will then make a first test to see how well it performs on our hardware, if it is fast then we can still switch to more computational power hungry versions

 ollama has the following estimate when it comes to resources that need to be available on your local machine: